dmx-systems/dmx-linqa/README.md

 * Features:
     * **Configurability**: a Linqa installation can adapt to various usage scenarios:
-        * the 2 langauges used for a) automatic content translation, b) the UI itself
+        * the 2 languages used for a) automatic content translation, b) the UI itself
         * the logo appearing for app header/login and legal pages, multilingual
         * legal texts: imprint and privacy policy, multilingual
         * CSS style (colors, fonts, decorative images, ...)